ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Creating valid variable names
 =============================

 Not all strings are valid Ansible variable names.
-A variable name must start with a letter, and can only include letters, numbers, and underscores. `Python keywords`_ and :ref:`playbook keywords<playbook_keywords>` are not valid variable names.
+A variable name can only include letters, numbers, and underscores. `Python keywords`_ and :ref:`playbook keywords<playbook_keywords>` are not valid variable names.
+A variable name cannot begin with a number.

+Variable names can begin with an underscore.
+In many programming languages, variables that begin with an underscore are private.
+This is not true in Ansible.
+Variables that begin with an underscore are treated exactly the same as any other variable.
+Do not rely on this convention for privacy or security.

 .. table::
    :class: documentation-table